-Note - public health is devolved in Scotland and Wales.
-The HM Government guidance noted above should be considered alongside local public health and similar requirements and legislation in Scotland and Wales.
-For advice to businesses in Scotland and Wales see guidance set by the Scottish Government, and the Welsh Government.
-Please see links provided in section 6 of this document.
+Note - COVID-19 crosses-over public health and workplace health and safety issues.
+Public health is devolved in Scotland and Wales.
+Workplace health and safety is not a devolved matter.
+The government guidance noted above should be considered alongside local public health requirements and legislation and guidance in Scotland and Wales.
+For advice for businesses in Scotland and Wales see links throughout this document and in section 6.

 Tip - advice, guidance and resources on COVID-19 are available from various sources, including graphics on how to wash your hands, symptoms and similar.
 These are generally free to download and use.
-You may want to use this type of resource as posters, hand-outs for employees and similar to reinforce issues such as good hygiene.
+You may want to use this type of resource as posters, hand-outs etc for employees and similar to reinforce issues such as good hygiene.